Elyse Aehle: In California

 Aehle moved to the South Bay of Los Angeles after World War II.
 She earned a California teaching certificate, organized the South Bay Civic Symphony in 1945, and was its conductor into the 1970s.
 She also arranged works for the orchestra, organized an annual arts festival, and was appointed to the Los Angeles County Music Commission.
 She directed musical programs at St. Cross Episcopal Church in Hermosa Beach and American Martyrs Catholic Church in Manhattan Beach.
 For five years in the 1950s, she was conductor of the San Pedro Symphony.
 In the 1950s, as president of the Pacific Bowl Association, Aehle promoted the unrealized idea of an outdoor music venue in Palos Verdes, similar to the Hollywood Bowl.
 She helped to establish the South Coast Botanical Gardens.

 In popular culture

 Aehle is mentioned in a Tennessee Williams story, "The Resemblance Between a Violin Case and a Coffin" (1939), as "Miss Aehle", the music teacher of two of the characters: "She supported herself and a paralyzed father by giving lessons in violin and piano, neither of which she played very well herself but for which she had great gifts as a teacher," the passage explains.
 "If not great gifts, at least great enthusiasm."

 Personal life

 Aehle was injured in a car accident in Illinois in 1944.
-She lived in Palos Verdes Estates, California with her mother, brother, niece, and her Czech-born sister-in-law, Mana Houskova, who had multiple sclerosis, which brought the family to California for her health.
+She lived in Palos Verdes Estates, California with her mother, brother, niece, and her Czech-born sister-in-law, Marie Houska, who had multiple sclerosis, which brought the family to California for her health.
 She died in 1981, at the age of 86, in Los Angeles.